yehwe/AASTU-registration-system/README.md

 ### Prerequisites

 - Node.js and npm installed
-- A database (e.g., PostgreSQL or MySQL) configured for the backend
+- A database (MySQL) configured for the backend

 ### Installation